MaaAssistantArknights/maa-cli/README-EN.md

 The `condition` field is used to determine whether the variant should be used, and the `params` field of matched variant will be merged into the params of the task.

-**Note**: this CLI will not read any content inside the infrast plan file, including the time period defined in the `infrast` file, so you must define the time period in the `condition` field.
+**Note**: If the `filename` field is a relative path, it will be relative to `$MAA_CONFIG_DIR/infrast`.
+Besides, the custom infrast plan file will not be read by `maa-cli` but `MaaCore`.
+So the format of the file must be `JSON` and time period defined in the file will not be used to select the corresponding sub-plan.
+So you must specify the `plan_index` field in the params of the task to use the correct infrast plan in the corresponding time period.
+This will ensure that the correct infrast plan is used in the appropriate time period.

-Besides of `Time` condition, there are also `DateTime` and `Weakday` conditions:
+Besides of `Time` condition, there are also `DateTime`, `Weakday`, and `Combined` conditions. `DateTime` condition is used to specify a specific datetime period, `Weekday` condition is used to specify some days in a week, `Combined` condition is used to specify a combination of multiple conditions.

 ```toml
 [[tasks]]